SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 is necessary to let the CI/CD job run through and access the image.
 This can be solved by using the "Local image upload" or a combination of both approaches.

-In general, the usage of the "GitHub container registry" option is highly recommended, since it enables easy building and distribution of test images for different processes.
+In general, the usage of the "Public container registry" option is highly recommended, since it enables easy building and distribution of test images for different processes.

 ## Decision